 Organising Darts tournaments in your local pub or club is not always that easy.
 Players need to know the format of play when they arrive and your rules for your tournament.
 Most Pub & Club league games use rules governed by the BDO ruling and for a comprehensive copy of their rules visit the BDO Website.
-However to help you along, most fun tournaments, can be organised without too much trauma by using the details a draw list below.
+However, to help you along, most fun tournaments can be organised without too much trauma.

 Below you will see I have produced a couple of basic tournament sheets for you use in your local event.
 You can download save and reproduce these sheets free for your tournament.